daveseah/rb2019-tennis/README.md

 - `git clone git@github.com:daveseah/bp2019-pong.git`
 - `cd bp2019-pong/game`

-Configure the web client software:
+One-time configuration the web client development software:

 - `npm ci`
 - if you are using nvm, type `nvm use`